inspire-software/yes-cart/util/icecat/readme.txt

 Source: http://lifehacker.com/5962420/batch-resize-images-quickly-in-the-os-x-terminal
 (see that link there are also some suggestions for linux and win)

-6. Zip up the contents of pictcache and csvresult and use import section in YUM (Yes cart Update Manager) to import the data.
+6. Zip up the contents of pictcache and csvresult and use import section in Admin to import the data.